-are taught by our dance instructors.
+are taught by our dance instructor.
 Both classes have a final performance at the end of the two-week session.
 These performances are held in the intramural gym prior to the start of our regular camp day.

 is taught by a professional black belt instructor.
-Participants work toward receiving different color belts based on their skill and technique at the completion of the two-week session.
+Participants work toward receiving different color belts, based on their skill and technique at the completion of the two-week session.

 is for campers who are at least Red Cross Level 3 swimmers.
 Participants are tested for basic swimming ability on the first day of the session.
 Campers who do not pass the basic test will be placed in lessons at the discretion of the swim director.

 s an all-afternoon option for our youngest campers.
 It includes daily swim lessons, a variety of recreational activities, games, read-aloud time, and a Popsicle at break.
 This group of campers remains with the same counselors in a nurturing environment for the entire afternoon.
 Sport Pals campers who choose the early-dismissal option will still get their daily swim lesson.